 The Khur Salt Lake is the largest seasonal salt lake in Iran that is 2000 kilometers wide and is the most important potash mine and resource of the country.
 This surreally beautiful salt lake is a vast white salt plain covered with pentagon-shaped salt sediment created as a result of water vaporization and the difference between day and light temperature.
 The Selkonun Salt Lake of the Mesr Desert is another salt plain in this area, located on the northeast of this desert.
 This desert was created by a flood more than forty years ago.

 Best time of year for visiting the Mesr Desert

 Located in the heart of the Central Desert of Iran, the Mesr Desert has warm and dry weather with a very low amount of annual rain.
 Therefore, it has a very hot climate and straight sunlight from mid-June to late September, and because of its low humidity, it has very cold weather during winter.
 The best time of year for visiting the Mesr Desert is from October to late November and then from March to May, which are considered desert tour peak seasons in Iran.
 However, the scenic landscape of the Mesr Desert and its mysterious atmosphere are so attractive that many travelers visit this place and other deserts of Iran all around the year, in spite of hot weather and cold weather.

 Where to stay in Mesr Desert

-Many of travelers that visit the Mesr Desert prefer to enjoy at least one night of camping in desert, and if you are a fan of camping you need to bring all required camping tools and consider all safety tips for camping in Desert.
-If you are not interested in camping and sleeping in tents, there are a lot options for accommodations in Mesr Desert.
+Many of travelers that visit the Mesr Desert prefer to enjoy at least one night of camping in the desert, and if you are a fan of camping you need to bring all required camping tools and consider all safety tips for camping in the Desert.
+If you are not interested in camping and sleeping in tents, there are a lot of options for accommodations in Mesr Desert.
 There are many village houses in this village where you can stay and enjoy communication with local families that host travelers in their hostels and ecolodges and there is also a good hotel named Bali Hotel in Khur Town.